 CJ: For starters, speed wobs can be caused by a number of different reasons.
-A common one being loose trucks; they can give you too much turning ability, making your set up hyper-responsive for any speed over 10-20mph.
+A common one being loose trucks.
+Loose trucks can give you too much turning ability, making your set up hyper-responsive for any speed over 10-20mph.
 If you’re going faster than that, then you just might want to tighten your trucks.
-How much is dependent on how fast you would like to go and what bushings you’re riding.\
+How much is dependent on how fast you would like to go and what bushings you’re riding.

 Another reason might be weight displacement!
 I guarantee you over 90% of speed wobs come from leaning way too far back on your board.
 Its very natural for the human body to lean back when going an uncomfortable speed.
 I tell people put at least 60% of your weight up front on the front end of the board and 40% on the back end.
 That way you’re putting the turning ability up front and taking away from the back; much like how a car steers from the front and not the back.

 Foot placement is a big part of it as well.
 I see a lot of beginners placing their front in the center of the board then placing their back foot over the back truck.
 WRONG!
-Place your front foot as far forward as possible without hanging your toes or heel over the railing preferably at a 45 degree angle and your back foot about shoulder width or more away from your front foot in between 45 and 90 degrees
+Place your front foot as far forward as possible without hanging your toes or heel over the railing.
+Preferably, place your fooy at a 45 degree angle and your back foot about shoulder width or more away from your front foot in between 45 and 90 degrees

 This being said, I do prefer some decks over others when it comes to downhill skating.
 I've been loving the Omen Kush for intense downhill but I've been looking for a more responsive technical downhill deck.
 One being the Madrid Bigfoot, its slight drop, directional cut out, slight kick tail and subtle W concave looks and feels like a dream!

-Sam: Before we get in to the nitty gritty details on how to eliminate the horrible fishtailing known as speed wobbles, you must understand first what the main cause of speed wobble is.
+Sam: Before we get in to the nitty gritty details on how to eliminate the horrible fishtailing known as speed wobbles, you must first understand the primary cause of speed wobble.

 Speed wobble occurs when the rear of the board begins turning before the front of the board, the front truck will stay relatively straight while the back truck will turn back and forth violently resulting in a hefty amount of road rash.